 The SAT can measure career potential to a very limited degree, but there are so many other factors that exist in the job market that nothing is set in stone.
 The skills you’ll need to do well in a job may be very different than the skills you needed to do well on the SAT.
 Since the SAT tests knowledge of relatively simple concepts and ideas, it may not be the best predictor of whether someone will do well in an advanced job that requires a lot of specialized knowledge.
 It also won’t be able to measure a person’s emotional intelligence and ability to manage others, which are key factors in determining whether someone will advance in most job fields.

-The new SAT represents an effort by the College Board to remedy these types of issues with the test.
-The goal of the new format is to test material in a way that makes more practical sense and considers the skills that students will actually need upon entering the job world.
-For example, the new SAT has done away with sentence completion questions that require students to understand the meaning of esoteric (<--- a current SAT word) vocabulary words.
-The new version of the test will also have more questions that deal with real life scenarios and require interpretation of data in charts and graphs.
-The argument is that these new features will give the test greater predictive value when it comes to career potential.
+The revised 2016 SAT represents an effort by the College Board to remedy these issues with the test.
+The goal of the current format is to test material in a way that makes more practical sense and considers the skills that students will actually need upon entering the job world.

-Setting aside the features of the current and new SAT, judgments of career potential have to take education level and major type into account as well.
-On average, STEM majors make more money than humanities majors even if both students have equal test scores and overall intelligence.
-If you’re looking to your SAT scores to measure whether you’ll succeed in a career field in the future, you should think twice.
-There are many other factors including your career interests, the amount of prep time you put into the SAT, and the educational experience you had in high school that may make your scores more or less indicative of your potential.
+Setting aside the extra features of the latest version of the SAT, judgments of career potential need to take education level and major type into account.
+On average, STEM majors make more money than humanities majors even if both students have equal test scores and equal overall intelligence.
+If you plan to use your SAT scores to judge whether you’ll succeed in a career field in the future, you should think twice.
+There are many other factors, including your specific career interests, the amount of prep time you put into the SAT, and the educational experience you had in high school that may make your scores more or less indicative of your potential.

 What Will Your SAT Scores Really Tell You?
 Should You Listen?